 However, if languages around the world use creaky voice for various communicative purposes, then it seems unlikely to me this register is actively harmful.
 Furthermore, younger men aren’t criticized when they on occasion use the creaky register.
 Rather, the negative perception of it, along with the – in some cases, well meaning if misguided – attempts to eliminate it, smack of a move to control yet another part of a woman’s body, this time her delicate little arytenoid cartilages.

 Women are criticized when their voices go into higher registers.
 They’re called shrill.
-Women are also criticized when their voices go into lower, creaky registers.
+Women are also criticized when their voices go into lower, vocal fry/creaky voice registers.
 They’re called irritating.

 Hmmm…what’s going on?
 Could it be that some people don’t want to hear women’s voices at all?